Weak saturation stability: Introduction

-There are also many results about weak saturation numbers for other specific pairs of host and pattern graphs (e.g., for multipartite graphs \cite{alon}, for disjoint copies of graphs \cite{faudree}, for hypercubes and grids \cite{balogh, pete, hypercube}).
-The weak saturation number for hypergraphs was also studied \cite{alon, balogh, uniform, faudree, moshkovitz, tuza, tuza1}.\\
+There are also many results about weak saturation numbers for other specific pairs of host and pattern graphs (e.g., for both $G$ and $H$ being complete bipartite~\cite{moshkovitz}, for multipartite graphs \cite{alon}, for disjoint copies of graphs \cite{faudree}, for hypercubes and grids \cite{balogh, pete, hypercube}).
+The weak saturation number for hypergraphs has also been studied \cite{alon, balogh, uniform, faudree, moshkovitz, tuza, tuza1}.\\

 In 2017, Kor\'{a}ndi and Sudakov \cite{sudakov} proved that, if $s \ge 3$, then $\mathrm{wsat}(K_n,K_s)$ is {\it stable}, i.e., for constant $p\in(0,1)$,